Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Poly-Koopman-von Neumann mechanics as De Donder-Weyl theory

-It is not clear if the literature has explored this precise type of bracket with an additional index, as various different brackets have been discussed in the context of polysymplectic geometry \cite{Kanatchikov:1996fx,Kanatchikov:1997pj,Forger}.
+Kanatchikov had previously discussed the same type of brackets in the language of differential forms \cite{Kanatchikov:1999ut}, which is similar to other authors use of poly-symplectic Poisson brackets \cite{Forger,Good,Tapia,Struckmeier,McClain, Blacker, Fernandes}.
 Other Poisson brackets over fields lead to Dirac delta functions over space \cite{Loll:2022ibq}.
 Our conventions for the poly-Poisson brackets allow for an easy identification of the De Donder-Weyl equations in a manner that mimics classical mechanics.
-Note that Dirac's $i\hbar$ prescription no longer holds, since the polysymplectic geometry has a conjugate poly-momentum of a different rank than the original field.
+Note that Dirac's $i\hbar$ prescription no longer holds, since the poly-symplectic geometry has a conjugate poly-momentum of a different rank than the original field.
 This does not obscure second quantization, especially once the generalization of the Koopman-von Neumann algebra is articulated.

 The De Donder-Weyl Hamiltonian density is

 The De Donder-Weyl Hamiltonian is different than the canonical Hamiltonian introduced by Dirac, as it contains additional Legendre transformations for spatial components of the poly-momentum and poly-velocity.
 The canonical form of the action is therefore